How to restring a Windsong wind chime

 > 5 August 2018

 Every week I get phonecalls from people who want to have their 20+ year old wind chime refurbished.
 We provide a refurbishment service as we strongly believe in recycling and repurposing as an essential part of life and reject the concept of a disposable society.
 Our wind chimes are a forever product and the people who own them become very attached to them, and don't want to throw them away and buy a new one.
 Sometimes, they just want to repair their wind chime themselves, and we have written the following guide in an effort to help them tackle the job.
 The most important thing to consider is the type of cord you should use.
 Please don't use fishing line or string - it won't last.
 Depending on the size of the wind chime, we use either an 8 ply or 12 ply nylon cord, the same as that used for venetian blinds.
 It is very strong and will last a very long time.
-If you can't source this cord elsewhere, we can sell it to you at a cost of 50 cents per metre.
 We have jigs which hold all the components in place when we carry out a refurbishment, but we have written this guide on the basis that you do not have these aids.
 We hope you will find this guide useful if you want to tackle restringing your Windsong wind chime.
 Your feedback would be appreciated.

 INSTRUCTIONS FOR RE STRINGING A WINDSONG WIND CHIME